 Try to keep your electric car garaged or in an enclosed parking space to ensure your EV battery doesn’t get even colder than it needs to be.

-Alternatively, you could invest in specialist winter tyres.
+Another way to protect your electric car tyres in cold weather is to invest in specialist winter tyres.
 Despite your four-wheel drive, EVs can still be susceptible to skidding.
 This is where winter tyres come in.
-With more grooves, traction is increased, allowing your EV to have more grip on snow and ice!
+With more grooves, traction is increased, allowing your EV to have more grip on snow and ice.

 You may be wondering – how do you heat an electric car in winter?
 Preconditioning is the answer.

-A unique only-to-EVs feature, preconditioning allows you to conserve energy and heat both the interior and the battery with a scheduled “start” time from the car’s control/charging setting when your EV is plugged in.
+A unique only-to-EVs feature, preconditioning allows you to conserve energy and heat both the interior of your car and the battery with a scheduled “start” time usually from your EV app or car settings.
+If you precondition your EV while it is plugged in to charge, your car will, therefore, be at the right temperature when you start your drive without using your battery to do so.

-When you precondition your EV, you won’t have to heat the vehicle using your battery’s reserves, so your EV will operate more efficiently, which means you’ll get back some of those miles.
-Not to mention how the inside of your car will be warm and ready whenever you decide to leave for your trip (so you won’t have to worry about getting into a chilly car during those cold winter mornings).
+Since you won’t have to heat your electric vehicle using your battery’s reserves, your EV will operate more efficiently, meaning you’ll get back some of those miles.
+Not to mention how the inside of your car will be warm whenever you decide to leave for your trip (so you won’t have to worry about getting into a chilly car during those cold winter mornings).

-Using the car’s heater is a pretty inefficient use of your car’s electricity.
-And if you forget to precondition your EV before a journey, our advice is to try and heat yourself rather than the empty space around you to preserve energy.
+Using the car’s heater is an inefficient way to use your EV’s electricity.
+And if you forget to precondition your electric car before a journey, our advice is to try and heat yourself rather than the empty space around you to preserve energy.

 By this, we mean you’re better off turning down the car’s main heater and cranking the heated seats and steering wheel up if you have them.
 Likewise, if you have a heated windscreen – use that rather than the blower to defrost.